-Your Bank does not need to use their own funds to provide a credit facility against a BG/SBLC.
+- Your Bank does not need to use its own funds to provide a credit facility against a BG/SBLC.

-Your Bank can receive the funds on your behalf and disburse those funds in accordance with a schedule related to your project; this helps to the bank control their risk.
+- Your Bank can receive the funds on your behalf and disburse those funds in accordance with a schedule related to your project; this helps the bank control their risk.

-You can pay to the Funder the principal and interest at the end of the year.
+You can pay the Funder the principal and interest at the end of the year.

 You will have the support of your Bank for your business/project, only if you provide them with a proper and realistic presentation of the following;